 BAC À GLACES

 The real McCoy: Parisian, homemade ice cream has been made here since 1955.
 With a choice of over 60 ice creams, they are all 100% natural (no additives, colouring, flavours, stabilisers, chemicals etc.) and include ice creams without eggs.
 Natural stevia is used to sweeten their sorbets, so are ideal for those on a lactose-free diet too.
 For those who prefer their sorbets with alcohol, you’re covered too!
-Our favourite classics?
-Roasted Pistachio, Cinnamon, Gingerbread and Sesame Halva (have you tried my black sesame ice cream yet?).
+Favourite classics: roasted pistachio ice cream, Cinnamon, gingerbread and sesame Halva (have you tried black sesame ice cream yet?)

-Cosy seating is also available inside in their tea room, where you can also taste their ice cream desserts, including many delicious variations to the Classic Vacherin Dessert.
+Cosy seating is also available inside in their tea room, where you can taste their ice cream desserts, including many delicious variations to the Vacherin ice cream cake.
 Vegans will be happy to hear their cones are made for them too!

 Bac à Glaces, 109 rue du Bac, Paris 7